janalbhandari/Python-Finance-Info-Web-App/README.md

 - Value changes (+ for increase and - for decrease)
 - Percentage changes (+ for increase and - for decrease)

-The web also handles some error situations such as no network, invalid symbol, etc.
+The web app also handles some error situations such as no network, invalid symbol, etc.